SunshineCommittee/SunshineCommittee.github.io/_articles/2018-3-17-march-updates.md

 ![testinggradient](../assets/gradients.gif)

-Given the simplistic nature of our models, we wanted a toon/celshaded look over a hyper-realistic one.
-Chelsea’s art style tends to work well with flat colors, but then the models would look out of place in AR.
-So, we had to find a happy medium.
+Given the simplistic nature of our models, we wanted to pursue a toon/celshaded look over a hyper-realistic one.
+After all, Chelsea’s art style tends to work well with flat colors.
+But, that approach would look out of place in AR, so I ultimately had to find a happy medium between toon and realism.
 To start off, I extended our existing Plant shader to use celshading instead of the default Lambert shading.
 It resulted in the following:

 ![bigtoons](../assets/overtooned.png)